 Follow the Leaders

-The survey results provided by Richard Coughlan, Senior Associate Dean at the Robins School of Business, provide a snap shot of the overall economic outlook index for various companies within the region and help central Virginia companies anticipate business decisions and plan for growth.
-For the first time, the survey asked respondents about the composition of their executive suites.
+The survey, adapted from a similar Business Roundtable national survey, provides a snap shot of the overall economic outlook index for various companies within the region.
+It also helps central Virginia companies anticipate business decisions and plan for growth.

-The third quarter 2015 CEO Economic Outlook survey shows considerable optimism among chief executives in central Virginia.
-The survey’s index, which measures executives’ views on projected hiring, capital spending and sales, reached its highest level ever in the third quarter of 2015.
-The survey has been administered for more than five years.
+Overall, the most recent Economic Outlook survey reflects concerns over the upcoming election and sluggish economy among chief executives in central Virginia.
+The survey’s index, which measures executives’ views on projected hiring, capital spending and sales over the next six months, fell sharply from its highest ever level in Q1 2016 back to the long-run average.
+The survey has been administered quarterly since 2010.